sushant9663/sushant9663/README.md

 ---

 ### 💫 About Me:
-AI/ML Engineer specializing in Computer Vision, currently working at DRDO as a QA Engineer in the AI Department, contributing to AI-driven computer vision and automated detection projects for defence applications.
+AI/ML Engineer specializing in **Computer Vision**, currently working at **DRDO** as a QA Engineer in the AI Department, contributing to AI-driven computer vision and automated detection projects for defence applications.

-My focus lies in building intelligent systems that detect, diagnose, and validate — with a particular interest in medical imaging.
+My focus lies in building intelligent systems that detect, diagnose, and validate — with a particular interest in **medical imaging**.
 I've worked on real-time cancer cell detection pipelines on edge devices, applying deep learning and image processing techniques to solve real-world problems.

-🔬 Building AI-powered computer vision pipelines for real-time detection systems 🧠 Deepening expertise in medical image processing (CLAHE, edge detection, segmentation) and embedded AI (Jetson Nano) 💻 Strong foundation in Python, deep learning, and model deployment 📍 Based in Dehradun, Uttarakhand, India
+- 🔬 Building AI-powered computer vision pipelines for real-time detection systems

+- 🧠 Deepening expertise in medical image processing (CLAHE, edge detection, segmentation) and embedded AI (Jetson Nano)

+- 💻 Strong foundation in Python, deep learning, and model deployment

+- 📍 Based in Dehradun, Uttarakhand, India

-🎯 Open to opportunities in AI/ML and Computer Vision
+- 🎯 Open to opportunities in **AI/ML and Computer Vision**

 ---

 ### 🌐 Socials: